 2. Shure KSM32/CG

-Shure has a history of producing quality microphones that are both affordable and easy to use, making it one of the best microphones available today for both professionals and beginners.
+Shure has a history of producing quality microphones that are both affordable and easy to use, making it one of the best condenser mics under 500 available today for both professionals and beginners.

 The Shure KSM32/CG is a solution for musicians and other field recording professionals who need a microphone with cardioid polar pattern to minimize background noise from wind, traffic, or other sources.
 The low frequency filter virtually eliminates background noise so your audio recordings are clear and crisp.